carmelo0x63/tinyCPU/README.md

-# tinyCPU - Ideal CPU Simulator
+# tinyCPU - Tiny CPU simulator

 A Python-based simulator for an ideal CPU that can parse and execute assembly-like instructions.
 This project provides a way to understand CPU operations and assembly language programming in a controlled environment.